reillymedia/sevenslegal/themes/netlify-basic/content/blog/my-underage-teen-got-a-dui-on-new-years-eve.md

-+++
+---
+title: "My Underage Teen Got a DUI on New Year’s Eve"
+yoast_title: "My Underage Teen Got a DUI on New Year's Eve | Criminal Defense Attorney San Diego My Underage Teen Got a DUI on New Year's Eve"
+yoast_description: "Without a doubt, your children will stumble, but if that stumble found them in jail with a DUI arrest on New Year's Eve, you'll want to know what you should do next."
+categories: [
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-09T18:30:00Z
+  "Blog",
+  "DUI"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "Being a parent can be hard.
+summary: "Being a parent can be hard.
 And that only gets harder as your sweet baby boy or girl grows up and becomes an adult.
 Without a doubt, your children will stumble.
-But if that stumble found them in jail with a DUI arrest on New Year’s Eve, you’ll want to know what you should do " tags = ["DUI", "Blog"] title = "My Underage Teen Got a DUI on New Year’s Eve" url = "/blog/my-underage-teen-got-a-dui-on-new-years-eve/"
+But if that stumble found them in jail with a DUI arrest on New Year’s Eve, you’ll want to know what you should do"

-+++
+tags: [
+  "BAC",
+  "Blood Alcohol Content",
+  "DUI",
+  "Implied Consent Law",
+  "National Highway Traffic Safety Administration", "PAS",
+  "Preliminary Alcohol Screening",
+  "underage"
+]
+url: "/criminal-attorney/my-underage-teen-got-a-dui-on-new-years-eve/869/"
+date: 2022-11-09T18:30:00Z
+featured_image: ""
+img_alt: ""
+---
 Being a parent can be hard.
 And that only gets harder as your sweet baby boy or girl grows up and becomes an adult.
 Without a doubt, your children will stumble.
 But if that stumble found them in jail with a DUI arrest on New Year’s Eve, you’ll want to know what you should do next.

 ## My Underage Teen Got a DUI on New Year’s Eve